-- 2.1 The Grantee, who is not a state employee, will: - Comply with required grants management policies and procedures set forth through 2022 Minn.
+- 2.1 The Grantee, who is not a state employee, will: - Comply with required grants management policies and procedures set forth through Minn.
 Stat. §16B.97, Subd.
-4 (a) (1). coordinate, facilitate, encourage, and aid in the provision of volunteer taxpayer assistance services to low- income, elderly, or disadvantaged Minnesota residents; file federal, state income and property tax refund returns; and provide personal representation before the Minnesota Department of Revenue and the Internal Revenue Service. - 2.2 The grant may only be used for the purposes as specified above in item 2.1 and in item 2.2(1).
-The Grantee will perform the duties as specified below in items (2) and (3), and only seek reimbursement for expenses requested and approved in item (4), which are referenced and incorporated into this contract and are therefore part of the contract.
-In the event of any conflict in language provisions, the order of precedent will be determined in the order listed below. - (1) The grant may only be used for items reimbursable in the following four categories:
+4 (a) (1).
+Coordinate, facilitate, encourage, and aid in the provision of volunteer taxpayer assistance services to low-income, elderly, or disadvantaged Minnesota residents; file federal, state income and property tax refund returns; and provide personal representation before the Minnesota Department of Revenue and the Internal Revenue Service. - 2.2 The grant may only be used for the purposes as specified above in item 2.1 and in item 2.2(1).
+The Grantee will perform the duties as specified below in items (2) and (3), and only seek reimbursement for expenses requested and approved in item (4), which are referenced and incorporated into this grant contract agreement and are therefore part of the contract.
+In the event of any conflict in language provisions, the order of precedent will be determined in the order listed below.